mnemnion/JLpeg.jl/Plans.md

   - [ ]  `Ce`, `=>`
     - [ ]  Do I want this syntax for expression captures?
     - [ ]  Expression caps can just be |> `toexpr`, right?
+           I think having a gazillion capture types is too LPeg for JLpeg...
   - [ ]  `Anow`, `>` (`.>`?
 I think I like this better, the two-character pattern and
          all)
     - [ ]  Refactor `aftermatch` to get a function which can enact captures across